Kankakee

 • Premises Liability: When you are on another person’s property, it is their legal duty to ensure you are reasonably safe.
 Property owners can be brought to court for their negligence.

 • Product Liability: Products on the market should be safe to use.
-When defective products make it on the shelves, companies should have to pay for their mistakes.
+When defective products make it to the shelves, companies should have to pay for their mistakes.

 • Trucking Accidents: Trucking companies and their drivers have a duty to public safety.
 When truckers drive too long without a break or drive recklessly, their negligence can result in serious accidents.

 • Workers’ Compensation: On-the-job injuries are tough because you cannot go back to work immediately.
-If you are injured in the workplace, you deserve compensation for your lost income.
+If you sustain an injury in the workplace, you should receive compensation for your lost income.

 • Wrongful Death: Losing a loved one in a preventable accident is an incredibly painful experience.
 If you lost your loved one because of someone else’s negligence, we want to help you.